 My work with Yealands has made me aware of my unique skills as a video producer; I can work fast, turning out videos to tight deadlines and I know how to get the best out of on camera performers.
 I’ve also leant that working with a team can lead to a better product in the end.
 And most of all, it has been great not having to appear on camera myself.
 So how that changes my style on this next trip, who knows!

 Some ideas include a road trip across America down to Miami exploring the deep south, sailing the Caribbean, motorcycle diaries though Sth America.
-Hope you find it interesting, I’m sure I will find some great stories along the way.
+Looking forward to sharing some great video stories along the way.